-The history of wildcats in Britain stretches back over nine thousand years, but today they’re perilously close to extinction.
+The history of wildcats in Britain stretches back over thousands of years, but today they’re perilously close to extinction.

 Due to centuries of persecution and habitat loss, wildcats disappeared from England and Wales before 1900.
-At that point, this Highland tiger was only found in the farthest reaches of north and west Scotland.
-The remaining small, fragmented populations then began to face an additional threat: domestic and feral cats.
-Hybridisation, or interbreeding, with the non-wild cats pushed wildcats in Britain to the brink of genetic extinction.
+After this point, the Highland tiger was only found in the farthest reaches of north and west Scotland.
+The remaining small, fragmented populations began to face an additional threat: domestic and feral cats.
+Hybridisation, or interbreeding, with non-wild cats pushed wildcats in Britain to the brink of genetic extinction.

-There are only a handful of wildcats remaining in the wild, and they’re more threatened than ever: they’re truly clinging on by a claw.
-But thanks to dedicated conservation scientists, there’s hope.
+There are only a handful of wildcats remaining in the wild, and they’re more threatened than ever; they’re truly clinging on by a claw.
+But thanks to dedicated conservation scientists, there is hope.
 If we act now, these fierce and beautiful predators will not only have a history, but a future as well.

 Wildcats are genetically distinct from their domestic cousins, distinguished by their solid black and brown stripes, and thick, banded tail.